psydeolite/ap-final/README.md

 Mariya Gedrich and Rabia Akhtar Period 2

 This project includes a Synthesizer.
 There are 16 types of instruments you can play using the keyboard.
-You can record, play, and save what you do in .mid files.
+You can record, play, and save what you do in .midi files.

 Installation
 ==========